This is a bugfix release for the current MySQL Community Server production release family. It replaces MySQL 5.0.45.

 (Bug#28808)

-Tables using the InnoDB
+Tables using the InnoDB storage engine

-incremented AUTO_INCREMENT
+incremented AUTO_INCREMENT values incorrectly

-with ON DUPLICATE KEY UPDATE
+with ON DUPLICATE KEY UPDATE.

 (Bug#28781)